 Experimental Possibilities Consistent with Current RF Activities

 The current configuration of both the beamline and the RF Test Stand limits the available space for experimental apparatus to two configurations.
 First, the desired experimental apparatus may be placed next to the beamline anywhere between the shielding wall and the emittance beam absorber as shown in Figure 3.
 This requires no changes to the current beamline, would be an easy configuration to vary, and could enable studies for devices such as beam loss monitors.
 Secondly, a ~1-meter space downstream of the emittance absorber, as shown in Figure 4, is available for the experimental apparatus.
 This allows exposure to the primary beam with expected characteristics as described in Table 2.
 It should be noted that it is possible to vary the beamline tune to change the beam size and divergence to better meet the needs of the experiment.
 A collimator and beamstop, as shown in Figure 5, currently exists in the MTA hall and can be incorporated into the experimental design, thus satisfying radiation safety requirements.
-This mode of running would fall under the experimental mode of running and thus be limited to 60 pulses/hour or 9.6 x 1014 protons/hour.
+This mode of running would fall under the experimental mode of running and thus be limited to 60 pulses/hour or 4.5 x 1014 protons/hour.
 In addition, RF systems under test by MuCool may reside downstream of this test area and thus radiation exposure to such equipment must be limited.
-Any concerns regarding radition exposure of RF equipment should be addressed via communications between experimenters and MuCool staff as part of the experimental proposal development.
+In addition extended irradiation of high interaction length experimental devices can create residual activation that requires a significant cool-down period as described in section 1.5.
+Such periods must be considered in scheduling of experiments in MTA.
+All concerns regarding radiation exposure of RF equipment and/or subsequent cool-down periods should be addressed via communications between experimenters and MuCool staff as part of the experimental proposal development.